1Password/for-open-source/README.md

 ### NUSMods
 [NUSMods](https://nusmods.com) is a student maintained course catalogue, module search and timetable builder for the National University of Singapore.

+### 1build
+[!build](https://github.com/gopinath-langote/1build) – Frictionless way of managing project-specific commands.
+1build is an automation tool that arms you with the convenience to configure project-local command line aliases – and then run the commands quickly and easily.